-Option Description Access Select one of the following: No Access: The user or role cannot access the folder or file.
+Option Description Access No Access: The user or role cannot access the folder or file.
 Read Only: The user or role has read-only access to the folder or file.
 Read/Write: The user or role has read/write access to the folder or file.
 If the item is a file, the user can save changes to the file.
 If the item is a folder, the user can also save new files to the folder, create sub-folders, and delete and rename files and folders.